7 best things to do in Bourton-on-the-Water with kids

 We loved watching the ducks glide down in one direction and then battle against the current to get back up the river.

-Another way to explore Bourton-on-the-Water with kids is to follow a treasure trail.
-The self-guided murder mystery trail will take you around the village centre and to some of Bourton’s most famous historical attractions.
+Another exciting way to explore Bourton-on-the-Water is with a self-guided treasure trail.
+This fun murder-mystery trail leads you around the village centre, highlighting some of Bourton’s most historical attractions.

 We’ve already tried the treasure trails in Wimbledon Village and Odiham and find them a great incentive to get kids exploring new places.